School of Media and Journalism

 Other requirements include:

-At least eight courses, totaling at least 24 credits, of 700-, 800-, and 900-level courses within the School of Journalism and Mass Communication
+At least eight courses, totaling at least 24 credits, of 700-, 800-, and 900-level courses within the School of Media and Journalism

 At least four semesters in residence, with a minimum of two semesters in continuous study at UNCChapel Hill